harbingerofme/DebugToolkit/README.md

     * `set_team` is now smarter in detecting which team you want.
     * Several issues with argument matching are now resolved better.
     * Special characters are now handled better (or rather, are ignored completely) when matching arguments.
+	* `set_scene` is now no longer denying access to you because you don't have cheats enabled. (you do, after all.)

 ### 3.0.0 ###